billyjitsu/snowball/README.md

 ## NFTAttack.sol
-This contract has the blast yield strategy, game mechanics and random number management (using API3's QRNG) It imports IBlast.sol which is the standard interface contract for all contracts deploying to blast, the RrpRequesterV0.sol to handle the random number requests, the SnowDay contract with all the NFT functionality and Open Zeppelin's only owner.
+This contract has the blast yield strategy, game mechanics and random number management (using API3's QRNG)
+- It imports `IBlast.sol` which is the standard interface contract for all contracts deploying to blast
+- the RrpRequesterV0.sol to handle the random number requests
+- the SnowDay contract with all the NFT functionality
+- Open Zeppelin's only owner.

 We interface BLASTs network contract with `IBlast public constant BLAST = IBlast(0x4300000000000000000000000000000000000002);` So we can call Blast function required.
 We follow it up with global variables we need for the logic of our game.
-Important ones to know are
+Important ones to know are :
-airnode
+- airnode
-endpointIdUint256
+- endpointIdUint256
-sponsorWallet
+- sponsorWallet
 These varialbes are used in the setup of are random number parameters.
 We have mappings that help keep track of our requests for random numbers A mapping of who the attacker is and who they are attacking